vishalpawarR/css-grid/README.md

 - This will give your grid two columns that are each 50px wide.
 The number of parameters given to the `grid-template-columns` property indicates the number of columns in the grid, and the value of each parameter indicates the width of each column.

 Give the grid container three columns that are each `100px` wide.

+## 3 - Add Rows with grid-template-rows :

+- The grid you created in the last challenge will set the number of rows automatically.
+To adjust the rows manually, use the `grid-template-rows` property in the same way you used `grid-template-columns` in previous challenge.

+Add two rows to the grid that are `50px` tall each.